College Code: AR

 Study Elsewhere

 Students with fewer than 60 hours of transfer coursework (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Center for Global Education) may take up to 12 hours of coursework in CVPA disciplines at another institution.
 A student may seek permission for additional hours beyond these limits for summer registration if his/her permanent residence is more than 50 miles from the George Mason University Fairfax campus.
 Students must obtain advance, written approval from the student's dean and the course dean's office.
-Students who enroll elsewhere without advance written permission while enrolled at Mason will not receive transfer credit for the coursework taken at another institution unless they re-apply for admission to Mason as transfer applicants and meet all priority deadlines.
+Students who enroll elsewhere without advance written permission while enrolled at Mason will not receive transfer credit for the coursework taken at another institution unless they re-apply for admission to Mason at a later date as transfer applicants and meet all priority deadlines.
 Re-admission is not guaranteed, and transfer credit is awarded based upon course equivalences in effect at the time of re-admission.
-Freshmen and transfer students in their first semester at Mason are not permitted to study elsewhere.
+First-time freshmen and transfer students in their first semester at Mason are not permitted to study elsewhere.
 Courses previously attempted at Mason (including withdrawals) cannot be taken elsewhere.
 Schools and Colleges have study elsewhere criteria for courses in their disciplines in addition to University policy.
 Students must be in good standing with a minimum cumulative GPA of 2.00 in their Mason courses.
 See AP.1.4.2 Permission to Study Elsewhere for additional information.

 Transfer of Credit